scienceto/mcp-rca/README.md

 # Navigate to the source directory
 cd src

-# Run using Flask (suitable for non-production use)
+# Run using debug server (suitable for non-production use)
 python3 app.py

-# For production use, it's recommended to run with Gunicorn
+# For production use, it's recommended to run with production ASGI servers such as Hypercorn
 ```

 ## Sample Application